 - low levels of plasma protein

-- A bone marrow disorder, “polycythemia vera,” that causes the production of excess levels of RBCs in the body
+- A bone marrow disorder, “polycythemia vera,” causes the production of excess levels of RBCs in the body

 Commonly Asked Questions about ESR in Blood